Aren1219/News-App/README.md

 - Gradle Kotlin DSL - For writing Gradle build scripts using Kotlin.
 - Glide - Glide is a fast and efficient open source media management and image loading framework for Android.

-## Observations:
-- API does not support Pagination.
-No params to utilize for pagination with API.
-But as a work-around ,we can save all the data in our LocalDatabase and then implement pagination on the room to fetch records form the localDatabase.
-But it will take more time to do.
-So, I left it as an improvement.

 ## Improvements:
 - Multi Module
 - Add more Unit/UI Tests